AP mode allows an ESP32 or ESP8266 to create its own WiFi so other devices can connect directly to it.

 void loop() { }

-By default, 4 devices can connect to the network generated by the ESP8266, although the maximum number of stations that can connect simultaneously can be changed from 0 to 8.
+By default, 4 devices can connect to the generated network, although the maximum number of stations that can connect simultaneously can be changed from 0 to 8.
 Once the maximum number is reached, any other station trying to connect will be forced to wait until a connected station disconnects.

-On the other hand, the WiFi.mode(…) function sets the operating mode of the ESP8266, which can be:
+On the other hand, the WiFi.mode(…) function sets the WiFi operating mode, which can be:

-Just like in STA mode, the network credentials are stored in the ESP8266’s memory, which persists even if we reprogram the ESP8266.
+Just like in STA mode, the network credentials are stored in memory, which persists even if we reprogram the board.
 Therefore, if we want to disable AP mode we must do so explicitly by calling the WiFi.mode(…) function.
-Otherwise, the ESP8266 will generate its own WiFi even after being reprogrammed, even if we haven’t used the WiFi.SoftAP(…) function in the new program.
+Otherwise, the device will generate its own WiFi even after being reprogrammed, even if we have not used the WiFi.softAP(…) function in the new program.

 Summarized Example

-If we do as in the previous post and divide our code to make it simpler and reusable,
+If we split our code to make it simpler and reusable,

 #include "config.h" // Replace with your network data